 This is because the J-1 is not considered a “dual intent” visa, which is a nonimmigrant visa that allows holders to pursue a green card without jeopardizing their nonimmigrant status.
 Other visas that are not dual intent are the TN, F-1, and the B-1 visa.

-That being said, it is not impossible to go from a J-1 to a green card.
+That said, it is not impossible to go from a J-1 to a green card.
 There are some ways to file an immigrant visa petition without violating your status.
 Additionally, there are some obstacles that you will have to overcome.
-However, these should be handled with care and should not be done without the help of an experienced immigration attorney.
+However, these should be handled with care and should be done with the help of an experienced immigration attorney.

 The first obstacle that we’ll cover is the home residency requirement.
 This requirement obligates almost all J-1 visa holders to return to their home country after their J-1 status has ended and remain there for two years before pursuing any further visas or green cards.
 After all, the whole idea behind the J-1 exchange visitor program is so that you can return home and bring what you learned in the U.S. to your country.

 Since returning home often brings complications with it, you can apply for a J-1 visa waiver to circumvent this requirement.
-There are five ways to obtain this waiver.
-They are:
+There are five ways to obtain this waiver and estimated J1 waiver processing times are noted alongside each path.

 If you get your waiver, you will still run into problems filing your green card petition unless you can prove to the USCIS that your initial intent was always to leave after your J-1 period and that applying for your green card was not your plan all along.
 Because this can be a difficult thing to prove satisfactorily, it is advised to lean on the experience of your immigration attorney during this process.